ghc/ghc/docs/users_guide/exts/pragmas.rst

     {-# DEPRECATED foo, bar ["Don't use these", "Use gar instead"] #-}

-Warnings and deprecations are not reported for (a) uses within the defining module, (b) defining a method in a class instance, and (c) uses in an export list.
+Warnings and deprecations are not reported for (a) uses within the defining module, (b) defining a method in a class instance, (c) unqualified uses of an entity imported through different modules when not all of them are warned about, and (d) uses in an export list (except for export warnings).
 The latter reduces spurious complaints within a library in which one module gathers together and re-exports the exports of several others.

 A ``WARNING`` pragma (but not a ``DEPRECATED`` pragma) may optionally specify a *warning category* as a string literal following the ``in`` keyword.
 This affects the flag used to suppress